Making Our Own Glow Stick

-Kids absolutely love glow sticks and today we are going to be making one at home!
-This article contains multiple ways of making glow sticks because since we originally wrote this article in 2011 some of the supplies available have changed.
+Kids absolutely love glow sticks and today we are going to be making a glow stick at home!
+This article contains multiple ways of making glow sticks including some glow stick kits you can purchase because since we originally wrote this article in 2011 some of the supplies available have changed.

 Making a Glow Stick with Zinc Sulfide Powder